hansnery/resume-builder/README.md

 # resume-builder
- A resume builder built with React + Vite.
+ An app that builds a resume in the Canadian standard.
+Built with React + Vite.